Shy Abady: Career

 In April 2021, five more works from the series "Back to the Levant" were presented in the "Sabra" exhibition at the Schechter Gallery.
-The works examine the "sabra" myth which Jews and Arabs in Israel share.
-Abady used the images of the heroes of the canonical Israeli film "He Walked Through the Fields" (1967), Uri and Mika (played by Assi Dayan ,who is image identified as the typical israeli Sabra and Iris Yotvat), and disrupted the familiar iconic array of their identities using gilded backgrounds, Hebrew and Arabic captions and more.
+The works examine the "sabra" myth that Jews and Arabs in Israel share.
+Abady used the images of the heroes of the canonical Israeli film "He Walked Through the Fields" (1967), Uri and Mika (played by Assi Dayan, who is image identified as the typical Israeli Sabra and Iris Yotvat), and disrupted the familiar iconic array of their identities using gilded backgrounds, Hebrew and Arabic captions and more.